echeverrimontes/GISPython/README.md

 To check if you have correctly installed it, type windows key and r, then type: python, enter, once in the python shell, type: import gdal, enter, if you have no mistakes you have correctly installed GDAL.

 6.)
-Repeat step 4 but this time download the Basemap wheel: basemap‑1.2.0‑cp27‑cp27m‑win_amd64.whl, install through pip as step 4 showed.
+Now we need to install matplotlib, we can do so by going to the console (windows key and r, then enter) and type:

+pip install matplotlib

+Do the same for numpy:

+pip install numpy

 7.)
+Repeat step 5 but this time download the Basemap wheel: basemap‑1.2.0‑cp27‑cp27m‑win_amd64.whl, install through pip as step 4 showed.

+8.)
 Download Pandas, we need this to format and translate our data to Excel.
 Go to cmd.exe: pip install pandas

-8.)
+9.)
 Now open the command-line again and type: pip install openpyxl

 # Mac
 1.)
 Download and install python 2.7.